-Transplanting Established Perennial Flowers-or-How to Pack Up a Garden and Move
+…Or How to Pack Up Your Garden and Move

 Sometimes we have to move.
 Ideally we garden as though we’ll be in a place forever.
 But it doesn’t always work out that way.
-And if your garden is full of beautiful flowering perennials like mine is, you’ve been putting so much energy and effort and love—and money!— into your plants (and your soil!), so you just can’t leave them behind.
-You can move them!
-Yes, transplant your perennials into you new garden.
+And if your garden is full of beautiful flowering perennials like mine is, you’ve been putting so much energy and effort and love into your plants (and your soil!), you just can’t leave them behind.

-I have one more month before my move.
-In April most of my flower plants have been putting on a lot of growth—even pushing up flower stems and buds.
-Most of these plants have been in my garden for three years and it’s the biggest they’ve been.
-I’d been looking forward to this spring and summer to provide an abundance of flowers.
+The ideal time to move plants is when they’re dormant, usually fall or winter.
+But we can’t always have perfect timing.
+I had to move in May.
+In April most of my cutting flower perennials had been putting on a lot of growth—even pushing up flower stems and buds.
+Most of these plants had been in my garden for three years and it was the biggest they’d been.
+I’d been looking forward to that spring and summer to provide an abundance of flowers.

-Of course, the best time to dig up plants is when they’re dormant.
-If you’re not dealing with optimum timing, either in the evening when the sun is off the plants, or in the morning before the sun hits the plants are best.
+Of course, the best time to dig up plants is when they’re dormant, in fall or winter.
+If you’re not dealing with optimum timing, the best times are either in the evening when the sun is off the plants, or in the morning before the sun hits the plants and they’re rehydrated.

-My situation was that I ended up digging up many plants in the morning as the sun started to hit them.
-Once I had them potted I quickly put them under some shade.
-And once I had several done I carried them into deep shade and watered thoroughly.
+I ended up digging up many plants in the morning as the sun started to hit them.
+Once I had them potted I quickly put them into deep shade and watered thoroughly.

 Judging the pot size depends on the size of the pot the plant was planted from and how much it’s grown.
 Choose the next size up from where you started or bigger if it’s an older plant.